 KNOWLEDGE, SKILLS, AND ABILITIES

-Knowledge of effective training techniques and learning theory.
+- Effective training techniques and learning theory;

-Skill in designing and writing classroom instructional materials.
+- Designing and writing classroom instructional materials;

-Skill in delivering public presentations and effective group facilitation.
+- Delivering public presentations and effective group facilitation.

-Ability to operate a variety of office equipment.
+- Operate a variety of office equipment;

-Ability to communicate effectively in oral and written form.
+- Communicate effectively in oral and written form.